SandwichCakeStudios/Mass-Entity-An-Easy-Introduction/README.md

 - That may ruin performance and makes things harder to manage.

 Instead, group related data together when it makes sense.
+> [!IMPORTANT]
+> Sometimes it still make sense to keep it small.
+> For example let´s say we have a game where entities can have health and attack.
+>
+> **Example 1:**
+>
+> - Not all entities with health can attack, Only entities with both fragments should be processed by an AttackProcessor
+>
+> - **We should separate HealthFragment and AttackFragment for more control and efficient querying.**
+>
+> **Example 2:**
+>
+> - But in simple cases like all entities in the system behave the same (e.g., all are enemies that attack and take damage).
+>
+> - **We might consider combining Health and Attack in to a single fragment.** (Make sense if we won´t add new functionality later)

 ### **5. If You’re Not Ready to Manage Data Carefully**
 Mass gives you a lot of control — but that means more responsibility.
 You need to: